-To restore start-up conditions, refer to the "Reset procedure" at page 35.
+To restore start-up conditions, refer to the Reset procedure.

 When the burner starts up again, the red LED goes out.

 In the event of a burner lockout, more than two consecutive burner reset operations could cause damage to the installation.
 On the third lockout, contact the Aftersales Service.